-Writing a letter that says goodbye to someone you care about isn’t easy, but it can bring healing.
-My tips on how to write a goodbye letter are based on my experience with a variety of losses and inspired by a reader’s comment.
+Writing a letter that says goodbye to someone you care about isn’t easy, but it can bring healing and closure when a relationship ends.
+These tips on how to write a goodbye letter are inspired by a reader’s comment and based on my experience with a variety of losses.

-My reader Michelle also said, “When I find the right relationship, I will cherish it and always be honest and authentic.
+Michelle also said, “When I find the right relationship, I will cherish it and always be honest and authentic.
 I will choose who to be with, and not cling on to someone or something because I need to be in a relationship.
-For anyone reading this, thanks for sharing your stories and remember that YOU are stronger than you think, even though it is painful.
+For anyone reading this, I’m glad you want to write a goodbye letter because it is so healing.
+If you send it, it will help the other person.
+And remember that YOU are stronger than you think, even though it is painful.
 Peace!”

-- Died before you had a chance to say goodbye
+- Died unexpectedly, before you had a chance to say goodbye

-- Is retiring leaving a job after years of working together
+- Is retiring or leaving a job after years of working together

 - Didn’t give you a chance to share how you feel about the end of the relationship